ansible/awx/docs/prompting.md

 Workflow JTs are different than other cases, because they do not have a template directly linked, so their prompts are a form of action-at-a-distance.
-When the node's prompts are gathered, any prompts from the workflow job can take precedence over the node's value.
+When the node's prompts are gathered, any prompts from the workflow job will take precedence over the node's value.

 As a special exception, `extra_vars` from a workflow will not obey JT survey and prompting rules, both both historical and ease-of-understanding reasons.